peholmst-sandbox/Vepari/DesignDocs/UserInterfaceSketches.md

 * All the people responding to this particular incident are listed on the screen, ordered by which status they have provided.
   * In this example, there are three available statuses: one for people responding within 10 minutes (green), another for people responding withing 15 minutes (yellow) and a third for people that are not responding immediately but may be available for crew changes later (red).
   * The qualities of the responders are also shown.
+  * If the responders don't fit on the screen, the list will automatically scroll up and down.
 * At the bottom, there is a summary of the crew responding to this incident, grouped by status.
   * In this example, you can see that a crew of 1+3 will be at the station within 10 minutes, another 0+2 within 15 minutes and 0+1 on demand.
 3+7 are not responding at all.
 * The runboard will reset to standby mode after a configured timeout has been reached.